thiagoneye/master-machine_learning/README.md

 - `docs/` – lecture notes, papers, summaries, and presentations
 - `exercises/` – exercise lists from the course
 - `project/` – final project (ML applied to a transport phenomenon problem, to be defined)
-- `results/` – plots and figures generated from experiments
+- `results/` – plots and figures generated from analyses
 - `src/` – source code implementations for the studied methods

 ---